sneidenfernandes/SQL/README.md

 - HackerRank (https://www.hackerrank.com/domains/sql)

 The case studies that I'm woriking on are as follows:
 -  Case Study #1 - Dannys Diner
+-  Case Study #2 - Pizza Runner